FabricMC/fabric/fabric-fluid-api-v1/README.md

         FLUID, FLOWING_FLUID);
 ```

+### Prevent fall damage

+Fluids with the tag `fabric:prevent_fall_damage`
+can prevent fall damage.

+### Swimmable

+Fluids with the tag `fabric:swimmable`
+can be swimmable by entities.

+**NOTE:** In a non-swimmable fluid is only possible to jump from the ground,
+but not to swim, like in quicksands.

+### Wet

+Fluids with the tag `fabric:wet` can to wet entities,
+and damage them, if are damageable by wet fluids, like endermans.

+**NOTE:** If a fluid can to wet, it cannot light fire on entities.

 ## Fluid events

 ### Splash event

 The [`FabricFlowableFluid`][fabricflowablefluid_java] class
 contains method that is executed
 when the player splashes on the fluid (like jumping).
-This method is useful to spawn particles.

 `void onSplash(World world, Entity entity)`